Report raps Comey, but says no bias in Clinton email case

 A long-serving law enforcement official, Comey became a controversial figure in the 2016 election, drawing accusations from both Republicans and Democrats that his handling of an investigation into Clinton’s emails influenced the campaign.

-Comey later headed a separate probe into the Trump campaign’s alleged ties to Russia.
-Trump fired him as head of the FBI in 2017.
+Comey later headed a separate probe into alleged ties between President Donald Trump’s campaign and Russia.
+Trump fired him as head of the FBI in 2017 and has frequently criticized him since.

-The inquiry has focused on whether public statements made by Comey about Democrat Clinton’s use of a private email server while she was secretary of state were based on “improper
+Both sides of the partisan divide in U.S. politics are expected to use the Horowitz report to press their cases against Comey.

-In July 2016, Comey held an unusual news conference to explain why the FBI would not be recommending criminal charges against Clinton over her use of the private server, instead of a State Department server, for some official business.
+The inspector general’s inquiry has focused on public statements made by Comey about Democrat Clinton’s use of a private email server, instead of a State Department server, while she was secretary of state.

-But in October 2016, less than two weeks before Election Day, Comey sent members of Congress a letter disclosing that the probe was being reopened after new emails were found on the computer of the husband of top Clinton aide Huma Abedin.
+In October 2016, less than two weeks before Election Day, Comey sent members of Congress a letter disclosing that a probe into Clinton’s emails was being reopened after new emails were found.

-Clinton has since said that Comey’s letter contributed to her unexpected defeat by Trump.
+Clinton has said that Comey’s letter contributed to her unexpected defeat by Trump.
 Two days before the Nov.
 8 election, Comey said the FBI had found no additional evidence in the new emails.

 John Podesta, who ran the Clinton campaign, said “the report demonstrates beyond doubt” that Comey was unfair to Clinton by announcing developments of the email investigation during the campaign while not revealing the presence of the separate probe beginning in July 2016 into the Trump campaign and Russia.